 A. You are a Registered Share Owner if your name appears on your share certificate.
 If your name is on your certificate, you have the right to appoint a person or company to represent you as proxyholder and vote your shares at the meeting.

 Q. Can I attend and vote during the meeting?

-A. Registered Share owners may attend and vote at the meeting in person or online via the live webcast.
+A. Registered Share owners may attend and vote at the meeting in person.